Duguetia staudtii

 Duguetia staudtii is a medium-sized evergreen tree within the Annonaceae family.
-Species is one of four within the genus Duguetia that is native to Africa.
+It is one of the four species within the genus Duguetia that is native to Africa.

 Description

-Tree grows up to 36 meters tall.
+The tree grows to be up to 36 meters tall.
 Straight, cylindrical trunk that can be branchless for up to 20 meters, stem bark is rarely scaly, commonly thick and soft and yellow or grey-green in colour.
 Leaf: simple, alternate arrangement, petiole, 0.2 - 0.5 cm.
 Leaf-blade, narrowly elliptical to obovate in outline, 10 x 24 cm long and 2 x 5 cm wide; dark green upper surface is coriaceous and glabrous while lower surface is duller.

 Distribution

-Occurs in Tropical West and Central Africa, from Sierra Leone to the Central African Republic and southwards to Gabon and the Democratic Republic of Congo.
+It grows in tropical west and west-central Africa, from Guinea to the Central African Republic and southwards to Gabon and the Democratic Republic of Congo.
 It is locally called Ntom in Central African Republic.

 Chemistry

 Stem bark contains the bioactive compounds, 2,4,5 trimethoxystyrene and 1-(2,4,5- trimethoxyphenyl)-ethanone.
 It contains members of the group of alkaloids: berberines, tetrahydroprotoberberines and aporphines.